FlavScents AInsights Entry for Ethyl Lactate (CAS: 97-64-3)

 8. Practical Insights for Formulators

-Ethyl lactate is a versatile ingredient that enhances the creamy and fruity aspects of formulations.
+Ethyl lactate is valued for its ability to enhance fruity and creamy notes in both flavors and fragrances.
 It synergizes well with other esters and lactones, providing a smooth, rounded profile.
-Formulators should be cautious of its potential to hydrolyze under extreme conditions, which can alter its sensory attributes.
-It is often under-utilized in savory applications, where it can add depth and complexity.
+Formulators should be cautious of its potential to dominate delicate compositions if used excessively.
+It is often under-utilized in savory applications, where it can add subtle complexity.

 Citation hooks: FlavScents; industry practice